pouriyajamshidi/tcping/README.md

 the reply was.

-The statistics you would normally see on exit, such as the packet loss and the minimum, average and maximum latency, are sent every 10 seconds so a run that nobody is watching still reports them.
+The statistics you would normally see on exit, such as the packet loss and the minimum, average, maximum and mean deviation of the latency, are sent every 10 seconds so a run that nobody is watching still reports them.
 Use `--alloy-stats-interval` to change that.

 On the Alloy side, the matching configuration is an OTLP receiver pointed at